philcryer/philcryer.com/README.md

 # philcryer.com

-This is the code for my personal homepage, [philcryer.com](http://philcryer.com), re-built in 2025 with [Treelink](https://treelink.app/).
+This is the code for my personal homepage, [philcryer.com](http://philcryer.com), re-built in 2025 with [Astro](https://astro.build/), and the theme [ShareYourLinks](https://astro.build/themes/details/shareyourlinks/).

 ## Build